jshayiding/QuantML_REST_API/README.md

-# covid19_python_server
+# quantML_python_server
-Covid19 Prognostic Analysis - REST API
+Quant ML - REST API
 =======

 ## Overview
-This server is used for machine learning solution for diagonsing covid19 patients' biomarker RNA datasets
+This server is used for machine learning solution for forcasting trade trend

 ## Requirements
 Python 3.5.2+